Reports

 - Select the ellipsis next to the

-- Inspection Report - Preview the full detailed report
+- Inspection report (PDF): preview the full detailed PDF.

-- Inspection Summary - Preview the condensed summary
+- Inspection summary (PDF): preview the condensed summary PDF.

-This allows you to review either document before publishing.
+This allows you to review any format before publishing.

 Publishing a report